August 2020 | Blake Hammerton

 I mention that you provide value because your prospects are bombarded with requests for appointments or meetings constantly.
 They, like all of us, can get annoyed if every time they receive a call it’s to sell them a product or request an appointment.
 Rather than chasing your prospects, show them you’re there to help and give them something of value.
 This can be an article you found that made you think of them, a referral to their business, or maybe even a gift card for the delivery of a meal so they don’t have to cook.
 Especially in times like these, when clients are working from home and trying to keep up, anything you can do to make their life easier is a point in your favor.

 Also, consistency is king.
 You need to realize prospective clients may feel like they don’t need your services until some kind of “triggering event” happens in their life.
 That might be changing jobs, being laid off, retiring, the death of a parent, a divorce – any number of events.
 You want your name and your card to be front and center before them so when a triggering event does happen, they can’t help but think of you.
-Trust me when I say, it’s important your marketing is consistent and will pay off in the end.
+It’s vital your marketing is consistent and will pay off in the end.
 Even if your messaging doesn’t appear to be paying off in the short term, your consistency will help build a business that’s strong enough to withstand any storm.

 But that may not the biggest reason your marketing isn’t making you money.
 It may be that you shouldn’t be marketing at all.